Fractionally Subadditive Maximization under an Incremental Knapsack Constraint

-\subsubsection{Our results}
+\subsection{Our results}

 Our main results are bounds on the best possible competitive ratio for incremental solutions to~(\ref{eq:generic-opt}) for objectives satisfying \eqref{eq:MO}, \eqref{eq:MB}, and \eqref{eq:FS}.
 In other words, we bound the loss in solution quality that we have to accept when asking for incremental solutions that optimize for all capacities simultaneously.
 Note that, as customary in online optimization, we do not impose restrictions on the computational complexity of finding incremental solutions.
-To state our result, we denote by $\varphi=\frac{1}{2}(1+\sqrt{5}) \approx 1.618$ the golden ratio. \begin{theorem} For monotone, $M$-bounded, and fractionally subadditive objectives, the best possible~$\rho$ for which the knapsack problem~(\ref{eq:generic-opt}) admits a $\rho$-competitive incremental solution satisfies $\rho\in[\max\{2.449,M\},\max\{3.293\sqrt{M},2M\}]$. \end{theorem}
+To state our result, we denote by $\varphi=\frac{1}{2}(1+\sqrt{5}) \approx 1.618$ the golden ratio. \begin{theorem} For monotone, $M$-bounded, and fractionally subadditive objectives, the best-possible~$\rho$ for which the optimization problem~\eqref{eq:generic-opt} admits a $\rho$-compet\-itive solution satisfies $\rho\in\bigl[\max\bigl\{\varphi+1,M\bigr\},\max\bigl\{3.293\sqrt{M},2M\bigr\}\bigr].$ \end{theorem}

-In particular, for $M\geq2.71$, the best possible competitive ratio is between $M$ and $2M$, while the bounds for $1$-bounded objectives simplify as follows. \begin{corollary} For monotone, $1$-bounded, and fractionally subadditive objectives, the best~$\rho$ for which the knapsack problem~(\ref{eq:generic-opt}) admits a $\rho$-competitive incremental solution satisfies $\rho\in[2.449,3.293]$. \end{corollary}
+In particular, for $M\geq2.71$, the best possible competitive ratio is between~$M$ and~$2M$, while the bounds for $1$-bounded objectives simplify as follows. \begin{corollary} For monotone, $1$-bounded, and fractionally subadditive objectives, the best~$\rho$ for which the optimization problem~\eqref{eq:generic-opt} admits a $\rho$-competitive solution satisfies $\rho\in \bigl[\varphi+1,3.293\bigr]$. \end{corollary}

-Most interestingly, our upper bound uses a simultaneous capacity- and value-scaling approach.
+Our upper bounds are shown by an algorithm that uses a simultaneous capacity- and value-scaling approach.
 In each phase, we increase our capacity and value thresholds and pick the smallest capacity for which the optimum solution exceeds our thresholds.
 This solution is then assembled by adding one element at a time in a specific order.
 The order is chosen based on a primal-dual LP formulation that relies on fractional subadditivity.

 For the definition of the algorithm, we need access to two oracles.
 On the one hand, we need oracle access to the optimal solution of a given capacity; on the other hand, we need access to an XOS oracle.
 More information on this can be found in Remark~\ref{rem:oracle_access}.